Unfortunately, most people cannot see the importance of adding extra income streams to their primary job salary.

 If the company you invested in makes a profit it pays you a dividend; it usually happens every quarter.

-4) RENTAL INCOME: compensation generated by lending a property to somebody else in exchange for money.
+Compensation generated by lending a property to somebody else in exchange for money.

 Most of the time this income comes from renting houses and apartments to tenants in exchange for a monthly amount.